sheldonnnn007/IBM_DA/1_Introduction to Data Analytics/W3_GatheringandWranglingData/4 Vi.md

    - ﻿What follow-up plans did you make to ensure follow through?
    - ﻿What was the outcome?

-   > About this question, I'd like to share an experience I worked for a sustainability project with three teammate to identify what we based on our different disciplines:
+   > About this question, I'd like to share an experience I worked for a sustainability project with three teammate to identify what we can do based on our different disciplines:
    >
-   > - I collaborated with three teammates from different disciplines: two data analysts, a traffic design major, and a mechanical engineering major.
+   > - We four from three different disciplines: two data analystic, a traffic design, and a mechanical engineering.
 Initially, the team proposed working on separate topics and combining them into a single presentation.
-However, I realized that this approach wouldn't fulfill our tutor's teamwork requirements.
+However, I think that wouldn't fulfill our tutor's requirement, we need complete a teamworks instead of four perisonal works then squeezed together.
-   > - Then I conducted research and found a common topic, Sustainable Urban Mobility, which allowed each team member to contribute their expertise.
-I presented my idea in a group meeting, emphasizing the benefits of collaboration and teamwork.
+   > - Then I did some research and found a proper topic, Sustainable Urban Mobility, which allowed each team member to contribute by their expertise.
+I raised my idea in a group meeting, emphasizing the benefits of collaboration and teamwork.
-   > - Persuaded by my argument, my teammates adapted to this new course of action.
+   > - Persuaded by my argument, my teammates adapted to this new topic.
 We agreed on the following roles: data analysts would analyze traffic data, the traffic design major would develop bicycle lanes and pedestrian zones, and the mechanical engineering major would design energy-efficient vehicles.
-   > - To ensure follow-through, we established regular progress meetings, delegated tasks based on expertise, set milestones and deadlines, and encouraged continuous collaboration.
+   > - To ensure follow-through, we established regular progress meetings, set milestones and deadlines, and encouraged continuous collaboration.
-   > - This approach resulted in a successful project with a well-structured report and presentation on Sustainable Urban Mobility.
+   > - This approach resulted in a successful project with a well-structured report and presentation on our common topic.
    >
    > You know, I am a good listener and a team player.
-I **prioritize** the team, and if necessary, I am able to be a team leader and provide advice to help my team reach the final goal.
+But I **never** afriad to express my opinions in fornt of other team members as long as it would guid our team in a better direction.

+The process wasn't always smooth sailing.
+At one point, I disagreed with a teammate, and we held different opinions.
+We couldn't reach an agreement during the team meeting, so we had a one-on-one discussion to resolve the issue.
+In the end, we found a compromise; sometimes, there isn't a perfect choice, but effective communication and understanding can lead to a relatively better agreement.